-PART II
+PART II - OTHER INFORMATION

-Items 2, 3 and 5 have been omitted as not applicable.
+Items 2 through 4 have been omitted as not applicable.

-Item 1 - Legal Proceedings
+Item 1.
+Legal Proceedings

 In January 1999, the Corporation received a Notice of Proposed Deficiency (Notice) from the Internal Revenue Service (IRS) related to the years 1989 through 1996.
 The most significant issue pertains to the Corporate Owned Life Insurance (COLI) program which was implemented by the Corporation in 1989.
 The IRS proposed the disallowance of interest expense deductions associated with the underlying life insurance policies.
 The Corporation believes that it has fully complied with the tax law as it relates to its COLI program.
 The Corporation filed a protest of the proposed deficiency with the Appeals section of the IRS in April 1999 and intends to vigorously defend its position on this matter.
-The Corporation has no other material pending legal proceedings, other than ordinary routine litigation incidental to its business.